The Best Gluten-Free Cheese Sauce

 For full recipe instructions go to the recipe card at the end of this post.

-4. Add the cheese and Dijon mustard and stir until the cheese has completely melted.
+Add the bay leaves, seasoning and Dijon mustard and stir until combined.

 Expert Tips

-Transfer the milk into a jug to make it easier to pour into the roux, then you can use the same saucepan you used for the milk to make the roux.
+Transfer the milk into a jug to make it easier to pour into the roux.

 What do I do if my sauce is lumpy?